austingreendev/fusion-todo-boilerplate/README.md

 - There are currently 0 tests in this repo :cry:
   - In the future, [fusion test utils](https://fusionjs.com/api/fusion-test-utils) should be used to cover the logic within the custom `TodoPlugin`
-- The url redirect logic should probably live within a custom `I18nLoader` implementation, but some logic is leaking out of the `__NODE__` boundary and being ran in the client when that is attempted.
 - Rather than inject the todomvc styling with our custom Plugin, we should be able to use the [fusion-plugin-react-helmet-async](https://fusionjs.com/docs/guides/static-assets), but there currently seems to be a miss-match between assetUrl values in node vs. browser.